Seigmen

 The Seigmen logo was drawn by Kim Ljung, inspired by the scorpion necklace that fellow band member Alex Møklebust wears.
 Supposedly, it has no symbolic meaning.

-Seigmen (formed in 1989 in Tønsberg, Vestfold, Norway) is a Norwegian alternative rock band who came into prominence in the early 1990s.
+Seigmen is a Norwegian rock band formed in 1989 in Tønsberg.
+Originally named Klisne Seigmenn, the band came into prominence in the early 1990s.
 The band's name is derived from Norwegian sweets brand Laban Seigmenn.
 The band went from a hard-edged grunge-like style to a more dynamic sound with more ambient parts and use of synthesizers and various audio-effects.

 History

-The band was formed in Tønsberg, Norway, in 1989. Økshoff and Møklebust started a band with the name Klisne Seigmenn having their first gig at the “Julerock” (“Christmas rock”) event in Tønsberg on December 27, 1989.
-In 1990, Christensen, Ljung and Ronthi joined the band.
-They recorded several studio albums, including two with American producer Sylvia Massy in Los Angeles.
-After a farewell tour they split, relocated to Los Angeles and formed Zeromancer in January 2000.
+The band was formed in Tønsberg in 1989 by vocalist and guitarist Alex Møklebust and guitarist Sverre Økshoff under the name Klisne Seigmenn and played their first gig at the “Julerock” (“Christmas rock”) event in Tønsberg on December 27, 1989.
+In 1990, guitarist Marius Roth Christensen, bassist Kim Ljung and drummer Noralf Ronthi joined the band.
+Following several studio albums, including two with American producer Sylvia Massy recorded in Los Angeles, the band announced that they would split up after a farewell tour in 1999.
+Møklebust, Ljung and Ronthi formed the new band Zeromancer in January 2000.

-Seigmen reunited during the UKA-festival in Trondheim on October 20, 2005, and decided in November 2005 to do even more reunion gigs in Norway: there were seven shows in February 2006.
-Having great success with the reunion tour, they did six more gigs at various festivals across Norway during summer 2006, mostly as the headlining act.
+Seigmen reunited during the UKA-festival in Trondheim on October 20, 2005, and decided in November 2005 to do more reunion shows in Norway, performing seven shows in February 2006.
+Following the successful reunion tour, the band did six more shows at various festivals across Norway during summer 2006, mostly as the headlining act.
 Media reports that summer said that Seigmen did not rule out another reunion some time in the future.
-In early 2008 it was announced that Seigmen would again play live, which they did on June 21 the Oslo Opera House, as one of the shows celebrating the opening of the new Opera House in Oslo.
+In early 2008, it was announced that Seigmen would again play live, which they did on June 21 the Oslo Opera House, as one of the shows celebrating the opening of the new Opera House in Oslo.
 Selling out the show quickly, a second concert was set up the day after.
-In 2013 they contributed to the book "Think like a rockstar" by Ståle Økland.
+In 2013, they contributed to the book Think like a Rockstar by Ståle Økland.
 Seigmen released a new album Enola in 2015.